KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/normalizing.md

             font-family: $header-font;
     }
     ```

+6. Now compile the Sass into CSS.

+    1. In the command line (Git Bash for windows, iTerm2 for macs) make sure you are in the folder containing your _index.html_ file.

+    2. Type: `sass sass/styles.scss css/styles.css`

+7. Go to Google Chrome and refresh your page.
+You may not notice a lot of changes this time but we are making progress!

 ###Documentation
 To understand the different CSS properties and available values visit the [Mozilla Developer Network CSS reference documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference)